1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > activities in their devotional service to the Lord.
 But the

-> Mayavadi sannyasis, engaged in the studies of sankhya and
+> Mayavadi sannyasis, engaged in the studies of Sankhya and

-> Vedanta and speculation, cannot relish transcendental
+> Vedanta and speculation, cannot relish the transcendental

 > service of the Lord.
 Because their studies become very